In this article, I would like to share my thoughts about rote learning. How rote learning can impact the education and development of a country?

 The biggest constraint of rote learning is the inability to retain the information gathered during the process.

-Rote learning doesn’t involve conceptual studies, which means that students don’t have the strongest grip on subjects that they are learning about, and when this happens, you can understand that the information would probably last for some days or weeks but would never be applicable once they switch to their professional lives.
+Rote learning doesn’t involve conceptual studies, which means that students don’t have the most substantial grip on subjects that they are learning about.
+When this happens, you can understand that the information would probably last for some days or weeks but would never be applicable once they switch to their professional lives.

 Do you think students find it easier to rote learn?

-Rote learning is never easy on the minds of students; it requires greater efforts in remembering the details and more time in ensuring that the details last till paper.
+Rote learning is never easy on students’ minds; it requires more effort to remember the details and more time to ensure that the details last till paper.

 However, a fair share of students still has to stoop to rote learning to save their grades.